 She also presented with other signs of histamine intolerance including headache, dizziness, insomnia, hayfever and sinusitis.
 Her stress levels were also significantly high.

-I want to share with you how effective treatment of histamines can be for eliminating eczema and give you some key tips on what you can do to start reducing your histamine load today.
+I want to share with you how effective treatment of histamine can be for eliminating eczema and give you some key tips on what you can do to start reducing your histamine load today.

 After the initial consultation and identification of her underlying histamine intolerance, I prescribed a low histamine diet to reduce the overall load of histamine in her body and an Activated B Vitamin Complex to start addressing any MTHFR or methylation cycle issues.
 I also referred her for a comprehensive digestive stool analysis to identity the presence any histamine bacteria in her gut.